gregg-shick/spec-convert/Satellite Management Controller.md

 may reference elements of the baseline configuration as examples.
 Other configurations may exist.

-The SMC specification explicitly does not define any physical connectors, physical form factors, or specifications for non SMC components, although other specifications (such as the Modular Hardware Management DC-SCM) may define connector specifications that may be used in deployments.
+The SMC specification explicitly does not define any physical connectors, physical form factors, or specifications for non SMC components, although other specifications (such as the [Modular Hardware Management DC-SCM](https://www.opencompute.org/documents/ocp-dc-scm-spec-rev-1-0-pdf)) may define connector specifications that may be used in deployments.
 For some examples, this specification may assume a PCIe 16X connector, and a single socket server with BMC.

 ### 5. Protocols

+SMC devices *shall* implement DSP0236 (Management Component Transport Protocol (MCTP) Base Specification).

 ### 6. API Surface